Ninja-Vikash/instantCreator/README.md

 **• CSS file with reset style** <br>
 **• CSS file linked with HTML**

-### instantCreator does all the primary work for frontend developer.
+### instantCreator does all the primary work for the front-end developers.